jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

  text = [('yowindow.xml', 'L')]
  plot = []

 This section specifies tasks that are to be carried out for every data sample during 'live logging', i.e. every 48 seconds.
-It is unlikely that you'd want to do anything other than upload to Weather Underground or update your YoWindow file this often.

 ``services`` is a list of 'services' to upload data to.
 Each one listed must have a configuration file in ``pywws/services/``.
-See :doc:`../api/pywws.toservice` for more detail.
+See :doc:`../api/pywws.toservice` for more detail. pywws will automatically limit the frequency of service uploads according to each service's specification.

 ``text`` and ``plot`` are lists of text and plot templates to be processed and, optionally, uploaded to your website.